2021 Utility Rate Study

 WHAT IS THE TIMELINE?

-The City Council will continue discussing this proposal at the May 18 City Council meeting.
-If adopted, the new culinary rate would take effect on the July utility bill.
+The new culinary rate will take effect on the July utility bill.

 WHERE CAN I FIND MORE INFORMATION?